alanw/Lutze/README.rst

 Because there has to be some rules, right?

+* You must first call gc::gc_init() to initialize the garbage collector.
 * All garbage collected (managed) objects must derive from lutze::gc_object
 * The mark_members() method must be overridden to mark all member gc_object pointers.